FrankWu520/bis620.2022/README.md

 ## Obtain Spectral Signature

-This is a example which shows you how to get the spectral signature of the accelerometry data:
+This example shows you how to get the spectral signature of the accelerometry data:

 ``` r
 library(bis620.2022)